 This pioneering project will play a leading role in delivering on the GoC’s National Development goals: to liberalise the energy sector, mobilise private investment and promote the development of renewable energy in Chad.
 As a consequence, a cross-sector Task Force has been established with representatives from the Ministries of Energy, Infrastructure and Finance, SNE (Chad’s utility), ADER – Tchad and the Djermaya project.
 Collectively this task force has the expertise to build awareness of the project, negotiate the necessary legal and regulatory frameworks and make it a success.

-This project is being jointly developed by Aldwych Africa Developments Ltd (on behalf of InfraCo Africa), CDEN and JCM Capital (on behalf of the JCM Clean Power Development Fund).
+This project is being jointly developed by Aldwych Africa Developments Ltd (on behalf of InfraCo Africa) and Smart Energies.